Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Introduction

-The article is organized in the following way: We describe the model setup of the system in Sec.
-II.
-The theoretical formalism based on the Keldysh nonequilibrium Green's functions technique\cite{Jauho1993,Jauho1994,JauhoBook} is introduced in Sec.
-III.
+The article is organized in the following way: We describe the model setup of the system in Sec.~II.
+The theoretical formalism based on the Keldysh nonequilibrium Green's functions technique\cite{Jauho1993,Jauho1994,JauhoBook} is introduced in Sec.~III.
 Here we derive expressions for spin and charge currents in linear order with respect to ac harmonic potentials in the leads.
-In Sec.
-IV we obtain and analyze the dynamic conductance of the charge current using the current partitioning scheme developed by Wang \textit{et al}.\cite{Guo1} This section is followed by Sec.
-V in which we analyze resonant and photon-assisted spin transport and STT.
-We finally conclude in Sec.
-VI.
+In Sec.~IV we obtain and analyze the dynamic conductance of the charge current using the current partitioning scheme developed by Wang \textit{et al}.\cite{Guo1} This section is followed by Sec.~V in which we analyze spin transport and STT under dc-bias voltage and in the presence of oscillating chemical potentials.
+We finally conclude in Sec.~VI.